Skip to content

 Message.fromSlice

-extends fun fromSlice(self: Message, cell: Slice): Message;
+extends fun fromSlice(self: Message, slice: Slice): Message;

 Extension function for any message type Message.